 The Magi or Wise Men had knowledge of the stars and the sign they saw was enough to set them on a very long journey.
 (God used the three gifts to supply the little family while they were in Egypt.)
 When they got to Herod he had the priest supply a place to look for the King by searching the scrolls.
 Matthew shows his knowledge of Scriptures by quoting Isaiah, Micah, Jeremiah, and Hosea in his telling of the birth of Jesus.

 Luke starts with the signs and wonders right away.
 An angel in the Temple, a mute priest, an older barren woman, now pregnant; that was to just get an “Elijah” to prepare the way of the Lord.
 The answered plea of Zechariah and Elizabeth also reflect the nation of Israel as they were seeking redemption from the Romans.
-The signs continue as baby John jumps in the womb because Jesus came in the room and Zechariah speaks after he shows his faith.
+The signs continue as baby John jumps in the womb because Jesus came into the room and Zechariah speaks after he shows his faith.
 After Jesus’ birth angels sing to shepherds and people prophesying about Jesus when He is in the Temple fulfilling the Law for His birth.
-Luke certainly used the parables of Jesus to satisfy the Greek hunger of knowledge, but he started his story with an impress list of signs.
+Luke certainly used the parables of Jesus to satisfy the Greek hunger of knowledge, but he started his story with an impressive list of signs.

 Suggest reading: Joy to the World by Scott Hahn

 Pingback: The Number Fourteen in the Bible | Mark's Bible Study

 Pingback: Christmas Verses – The First Coming #4 | Mark's Bible Study

 Pingback: Jesus’ Generations in Matthew | Mark's Bible Study

 Pingback: Christmas Verses – The First Coming #20 | Mark's Bible Study

 Pingback: Christmas Characters – The Gospel Writers | Mark's Bible Study